a-n-d-r-3-w/calculator/README.md

 calculator
 ==========
-**calculator** is an arithmetic calculator implemented using JavaScript, HTML, LESS, and Dojo Toolkit and tested using QUnit and JUnit + Selenium WebDriver.
+**calculator** is an arithmetic calculator implemented using JavaScript, HTML, LESS, and Dojo Toolkit, and tested using QUnit.

 You can try it [here](https://dl.dropboxusercontent.com/u/1085829/calculator-master/src/calculator.html).